ekinanp/reverse-translation/README.md

 ```
 ./scripts/get_po_files.sh
 ```
 which will go to all the listed repos in the script and obtain the language specific PO files (right now, it is all the Japanese PO files).
-To add a new repo, open the script in a text editor, and include the repo's name as part of the REPOS variable in the script.
-Right now, only Puppet repos can be added.
-The script will be modified to account for third-party repos in the near future.
+To add a new puppet repo, open the script in a text editor, and include the repo's name as part of the PUPPET_REPOS variable in the script.
+To add a third party repo, open the script again in a text editor, and include the repo's full git URL in the THIRD_PARTY_REPOS variable.

 ## Limitations